-- becoming withdrawn from family

-- sudden loss of interest in school decline in attendance or academic achievement

-- starting to use new or unknown slang words

-- holding unexplained money or possessions

-- staying out unusually late without reason

-- sudden change in appearance dressing in a particular style or 'uniform'

-- dropping out of positive activities

-- new nickname

-- unexplained physical injuries

-- graffiti style tags on possessions, school books, walls

-- constantly talking about another young person who seems to have a lot of influence over them

-- broken off with old friends and hanging around with a new group

-- increased use of social networking sites

-- starting to adopt codes of group behaviour e.g. ways of talking and hand signs

-- expressing aggressive or intimidating views towards other groups of young people some of whom may have been friends in the past

-- being scared when entering certain areas

-- being concerned by the presence of unknown youths in their neighbourhood
+- Becoming withdrawn from family; - Sudden loss of interest in school decline in attendance or academic achievement; - Starting to use new or unknown slang words; - Holding unexplained money or possessions; - Staying out unusually late without reason; - Sudden change in appearance dressing in a particular style or 'uniform'; - Dropping out of positive activities; - New nickname; - Unexplained physical injuries; - Graffiti style tags on possessions, school books, walls; - Constantly talking about another young person who seems to have a lot of influence over them; - Broken off with old friends and hanging around with a new group; - Increased use of social networking sites; - Starting to adopt codes of group behaviour e.g. ways of talking and hand signs; - Expressing aggressive or intimidating views towards other groups of young people some of whom may have been friends in the past; - Being scared when entering certain areas; - Being concerns by the presence of unknown youths in their neighbourhood.

-This is not an exhaustive list and should be used as a guide.
+This is not an exhaustive list and should be used as a guide, amended as appropriate in light of local knowledge of the risk factors in a particular area.